Kin175/Data-Projects-TripleTen/Business Analytics/README.md

 **Description**

-* This repository documents the analysis of e-commerce user activity logs to understand user behavior and identify key performance indicators, including conversion funnels and customer cohort analysis.
+* This project documents the analysis of e-commerce user activity logs to understand user behavior and identify key performance indicators, including conversion funnels and customer cohort analysis.

 **Data**